sevimonline/WeatherHistory/README.md

 # Regression Analysis About Weather History

-I wanted to share with you the project I prepared in the regression analysis course last year.
+I wanted to share with you the project I prepared in the regression analysis class at school last year.

 DATA SET LINK: